-Born in New York City, Henry is the son of Ilse and Harry Winkler who emigrated from Germany to the United States in 1939 before the beginning of the Second World War.
+Born in New York City, Henry's parents emigrated from Germany to the USA in 1939 before the beginning of World War II.
 He made his acting debut as Billy Budd in the eighth grade at the McBurney School for Boys in New York City.
 During his high school and college years, he studied in Lausanne, Switzerland and worked in a lumber mill in a small German town.